Leonard Thompson - Silk Artist

 My designs are mostly figurative, I like to explore themes and try to give my audience something to ponder.

 Although most of my painting is detailed and controlled, I like to experiment.
 I make a mental note of how I produce the various effects so that I can use them later in my paintings.
 Recently I have discovered several exciting new ways of using stencils with iron-fixed paints on silk and I am continuously trying out new ideas.
-I use many of my experimental pieces to cover handmade notebooks and the lids of gift boxes.
-The images of many of my pictures are also available as greetings cards.

 June 2000